JosephMeghanath/apptuit-py/README.md

 by the process (cpu, memory, IPC etc.) as well as metrics related to garbage collection and threads.
 The complete list of all the metrics collected is provided below:
 - `python.cpu.time.used.seconds` - Total time spent by the process in user mode and system mode.
-- `python.memory.usage.kilobytes` - Total amount of memory used by the process.
+- `python.memory.usage.bytes` - Total amount of memory used by the process.
 - `python.page.faults` - Total number of page faults received by the process.
 - *`python.process.swaps` - Total number of times the process was swapped-out of the main memory.
 - `python.block.operations` - Total number of block input and output operations.